Alfred D. Barksdale: University of Virginia presentation

-At the centennial ceremonies for the University of Virginia, Captain Barksdale on behalf of the alumni presented the University with a plaque listing the names of 80 graduates killed in World War I.
+At the centennial ceremonies for the University of Virginia, Captain Barksdale on behalf of the alumni presented the university with a plaque listing the names of 80 graduates killed in World War I.

-Virginia lawyer, state senator and judge
+Virginia state senator and judge

-Barksdale returned to private practice in Lynchburg from 1922 to 1938.
-He aligned with the Byrd Organization, and won election to the Senate of Virginia, representing the 12th Virginia senatorial district (then Lynchburg and Campbell County and still a part-time position) from 1924 to 1928.
-Following the Great Depression, the Virginia General Assembly elected Barksdale as Judge of the Virginia Circuit Court for the Sixth Judicial Circuit, where his father had served for so many years, and he served from 1938 to 1940.
+Barksdale returned to his private legal practice in Lynchburg from 1922 to 1938.
+Aligned with the Byrd Organization, and following his father's career path, he sat on the Democratic State Central Committee.
+Barksdale also won election to the Senate of Virginia, representing the 12th Virginia senatorial district (then Lynchburg and Campbell County and still a part-time position) from 1924 to 1928.
+His successor was Samuel Cook Goggin, the long-time clerk of the Bedford County court.

+A decade later, during the Great Depression, the Virginia General Assembly elected Barksdale as Judge of the Virginia Circuit Court for the Sixth Judicial Circuit, and he served from 1938 to 1940.

 Federal judicial service

 Barksdale received a recess appointment from President Franklin D. Roosevelt on December 19, 1939, to a seat on the United States District Court for the Western District of Virginia vacated by Judge Armistead Mason Dobie.
 He was nominated to the same position by President Roosevelt on January 11, 1940.
-He was confirmed by the United States Senate on February 1, 1940, and received his commission on February 5, 1940.
+The United States Senate confirmed the appointment on February 1, 1940, and Barksdale received his commission on February 5, 1940.
 He assumed senior status on August 1, 1957.
 His service terminated on August 16, 1972, due to his death.

 Assigned a school desegregation case involving Pulaski County, which had no high school for black students, but three secondary schools for white students, as well as manifestly unequal elementary schools, Barksdale insisted that no two schools are ever precisely equal, and that the arguments of Spottswood Robinson and Oliver Hill concerning desegregation would be the death knell for consolidated high schools (black students were bused up to sixty miles per day to attend a training academy in Christiansburg).
 The Fourth Circuit Court of Appeals soon reversed him in 1949, which stunned the Richmond News Leader, which printed an editorial by Douglas Southall Freeman acknowledging that 44 Virginia counties and cities had no accredited black high school.